MyCollab/mycollab/README.md

   * Issues Management
   * Tasks and its dependencies management
   * Milestones
+  * Risk/Problem Management
   * People and Permission management
   * Support English and Japanese, more languages will be added in future

+We use MyCollab in our daily jobs to manage our customers information, projects.
+It is deployed in the production environment of our premium users, and we also support several organization to deploy this community version on their servers.
+We take care of our open source edition similar than we do for our premium product, in fact both of them use the same code base structure.
+So feel free to use it in your business jobs, and we hope you will find it useful!

 ## System Requirements
 MyCollab requires a running Java Runtime Environment (7 or greater), Java command should be presented in PATH environment and MySQL (InnoDB support recommended).